FarhanAsfar/Airbnb-Market-Scraping-System/README.md

 ```bash
 touch config/config.yaml
 ```
 > !!
-For the assignment purpose I've pushed the file so that it would be less hassle to review the project.
+For the assignment checking purpose, I've pushed the file so that it would be less hassle to review the project.
 So, there is no need to create the file.
-Although this file doesn't contain any sensitive information, it is not the best practice.
+Although this file doesn't contain any sensitive information, it is still not the best practice.

 **Key settings to review:**